x37v/pdLV2-stereo/README.md

 NOTE
 ----

+THIS IS A WORK IN PROGRESS, YOU CANNOT CURRENTLY RUN INSTANCES OF DIFFERENT PDLV2 WRAPPED PLUGINS IN THE SAME HOST.

 Your lv2 host needs to provide processing blocks in multiples of pd's block size, which defaults to 64.
 Hopefully we can relax this requirement in the future.